-Made across the globe in different styles, often from local grapes, rosé wine remains in vogue and is perhaps the most known easy drinking wine.
+Made around the world in different styles, often from local grapes, rosé wine remains in vogue and is perhaps the most known easy drinking wine.
 Yet, from all the wine growing regions, Provence still remains the place where the highest quality and the most iconic pink wines are made.
 The centuries-long experience of making this style of wine in the South of France led to an emergence of a wide array of elegant and refreshing styles beloved by many wine drinkers.
 Not only those vacationing on the beaches of the glitzy St. Tropez now seek the crisp, fresh and light bottle of Domaine Ott or Château Minuty.
-Although, along the Mediterranean shores of the Côte d’Azure, pink wine has made its mark as the fashionable lunch wine, now wherever the sun shines from London to California, rosé has risen into the regular offerings of brasseries, cafés and even the fine-dining restaurants.
+Although, along the Mediterranean shores of the Côte d’Azur, pink wine has made its mark as the fashionable lunch wine, now wherever the sun shines from London to California, rosé has risen into the regular offerings of brasseries, cafés and even the fine-dining restaurants.

-In Europe rosé is usually a bone dry wine, but particularly in some New World countries such as in Australia or California it can be sweet.
-This type of rosé is very different from its dry version as it should be better drunk in small quantitates due the high level of residual sugar.
+In Europe rosé is usually a bone dry wine, but particularly in some New World countries such as in Australia or California it can be quite sweet.
+This type of rosé is very different from its dry version as it should be better drunk in small quantities due the high level of residual sugar.
 Increasingly rosé is made by using organic farming methods.

 How you get the pink colour of rosé wine